This post was updated on April 2, 2026 to reflect current web design best practices and updated examples for nonprofit websites.

 • A bold and playful color scheme sets off the upbeat tone of the website.

-• The Secondary Navigation includes clear calls to donate and connect with their team.
+• The secondary navigation includes clear calls to donate and connect with their team.

 • A clean and well-organized primary navigation makes for easy maneuvering around the website.